Building our Breath Biopsy VOC Atlas®: The First 148 On-Breath VOCs

 This list of chemically confirmed on-breath VOCs distinguished from background contaminants lays the foundation for the development of our Breath Biopsy VOC Atlas®, an ongoing project to develop a database of chemically identified breath VOCs complete with on-breath status, and quantified reference ranges across different cohorts, including different disease states.

 Biological interpretation of VOCs in the breath will significantly help to confidently assign on-breath VOC status, and therefore adding a mechanistic understanding of breath VOCs in the literature is important.
-We are soon to release a preview of our VOC Atlas = sign up to our waitlist to ensure you are notified as soon as it is live.
+We are soon to release a preview of our VOC Atlas = sign up to ensure you receive access to the Atlas as soon as it is live.

 References